Skip to content

 Organization History

-The adage says: “Give a man a fish and you feed him for a day, teach him how to fish, and you feed him for a life time.”
-At AAPCI, we also say ” …provided he is given access to the river.”
+The adage goes: “Give a man a fish and you feed him for a day, teach him how to fish, and you feed him for a life time.”
+At AAPCI, we also say “…provided he is given access to the river.”
 It is this principle that embodies the work of the African American Planning Commission.

-The African American Planning Commission was founded in 1996 by Matthew Okebiyi to address homelessness and the related issues of poverty, domestic violence, HIV/AIDS, shortage of affordable housing, and unemployment in the New York City communities in which we live and work.
+The African American Planning Commission was founded in 1996 by Matthew Okebiyi to address homelessness and the related issues of HIV and AIDS, domestic violence, shortage of affordable housing, and the shortage of employment opportunities in the New York City communities in which we live and work.

 line650